Cosby5/All-My-Stars/README.md

 - [Luzifer/dns_check](https://github.com/Luzifer/dns_check) - dns_check is a small utility to check major DNS services for records of a FQDN without having to query them one-by-one
 - [Luzifer/dockermanager](https://github.com/Luzifer/dockermanager) - Scheduler daemon to start / stop / update / enforce Docker containers on a Docker host
 - [Luzifer/nginx-letsencrypt](https://github.com/Luzifer/nginx-letsencrypt) -
-- [Luzifer/s3sync](https://github.com/Luzifer/s3sync) - Small utility to sync local directories from/to Amazon S3 without installing any dependencies
+- [Luzifer/s3sync](https://github.com/Luzifer/s3sync) - Small utility to sync local directories from/to Amazon S3 / MinIO without installing any dependencies
 - [Luzifer/gen-dockerfile](https://github.com/Luzifer/gen-dockerfile) - Replacement for the bash version of the generator using a proper templating engine
 - [Luzifer/badge-gen](https://github.com/Luzifer/badge-gen) - Web-Service to generate small badges
 - [Luzifer/go-openssl](https://github.com/Luzifer/go-openssl) - go-openssl is a small library wrapping the crypto/aes functions in a way the output is compatible to OpenSSL